braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_version_history.md

 To access the version history, navigate to your Canvas details at the top of your Canvas and select **# Versions**.
 Here, you have access to the **Version history** sidebar.
 Select any of the Canvas versions to view and compare Canvas details.
 The Canvases listed under **Version history** are view-only.

 You can overwrite the Canvas directly or create a new version.
 When a new Canvas version is created, the users already in the Canvas will progress through the workflow of the new version.
 Users entering the Canvas will also enter the new version.
+You can also view any changes made to a version while it was active by clicking **View Changes** in the version history sidebar.

-You can also toggle between the Canvas analytics and the Canvas setup by clicking **View Analytics** or **View Canvas** at the bottom toolbar.
+To toggle between the Canvas analytics and the Canvas setup, click **View Analytics** or **View Canvas** at the bottom toolbar.

 As you edit and refine your Canvas, you can still access all past versions by going to the version history sidebar.
 You can also view the changes associated with a version in the Canvas changelog.
 As your version history count increases, you can also rename each version in the sidebar to stay organized.
 By default, version names are generated as a number based on how many versions have been previously created.